Model Train Bridge Scene

 - Plan out your color scheme and source good paint for the longevity of both the train and its backdrop.

 Choosing the Right Bridge

 The subject of this article is a small steel bridge spanning Raccoon Creek, a small tributary of the Ohio River near Monaca, Pennsylvania.
-Just upstream, the former P&LE Ohio River Bridge is much more impressive and well documented, but would be a tremendous modeling project in any scale.
-This relatively tiny bridge on a connecting branch line is much more suitably sized for the typical model railroad.
+Just upstream, the former Pittsburg and Lake Erie RR Ohio River Bridge is much more impressive and well documented, but would be a tremendous modeling project in any scale.
+This relatively tiny bridge on a connecting branch line is suitably sized for the typical model railroad.

 Benchwork for Bridges

-Making a Backdrop for the River
+Creating a Backdrop for the River Scene

 - Keep the horizon low.
 You're creating a river, not a waterfall.
 Keeping the waterline low makes the perspective more believable.